kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 * Support hot-unplug of node resources:
   * Pod re-admission:
-    * Given that there is probability that the current Pod resource usage may exceed the available capacity of node, its necessary to check if the pod can continue Running or if it has to be terminated due to memory crunch.
+    * Given that there is probability that the current Pod resource usage may exceed the available capacity of node, its necessary to check if the pod can continue Running or if it has to be terminated due to resource crunch.
   * Recalculate OOM adjust score and Swap limits:
     * Since the total capacity of the node has changed, values associated with the nodes memory capacity must be recomputed.
+  * Handling unplug of reserved CPUs.

 * Fetching machine info via CRI
     * At present, the machine data is retrieved from cAdvisor's cache through periodic checks.
 There is ongoing development to utilize CRI APIs for this purpose.